Blooketware/BlooketUI/README.md

 # BlooketUI V2
 A redesigned version of the BlooketUI that is faster and more optimized

-# discountinued
-im no longer working on this - zasitx

 # How do I use it?
 well its not done yet so <b>you dont</b>